Little Hercules, Big Problem: What Ever Happened to Richard Sandrak?

-There was a few feet tacked on to his height, but the excessively tanned bodybuilder image was now little more than a distant memory.
+There were a few feet tacked on to his height, but the excessively tanned bodybuilder image he was synonymous with was now little more than a distant memory.

-Weightlifting is essentially nonexistent.
+Weightlifting is essentially nonexistent in Richard’s day to day life.
 The reason?
-He grew bored with it, simple as that.
+Simpler that one might expect.
+He grew bored with it.
 It’s hard to dismiss the simple rationale, as burnout from over-doing any activity is common, let alone consuming an entire childhood with the pursuit of a perfect body.

 Still an Action Hero

-Working out of Universal Studios Hollywood, Richard has been a stuntman at the hit attraction Waterworld: A Live Sea War Spectacular.
+Richard has been working out of Universal Studios Hollywood as a stuntman at the hit attraction Waterworld: A Live Sea War Spectacular.